MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - Organizational adoption (including the implementation aspects of mentoring and user enablement, user support, community of practice, governance, and system oversight) is the inner circle.
 All topics are major contributors to the data culture.
 - Executive support and the Center of Excellence are drivers for the success of organizational adoption.
 - Data literacy, data democratization, and data discovery are data culture aspects that are heavily influenced by organizational adoption.
-- Content ownership and management and content delivery scope are closely related to data democratization.
+- Content ownership, content management, and content delivery scope are closely related to data democratization.

 The elements of the diagram are discussed throughout this series of articles.

 ## Data culture vision

 The concept of data culture can be difficult to define and measure.
-Even though it's challenging to articulate in a way that is meaningful, actionable, and measurable, it's important that you have a well-understood definition of what a healthy data culture means to your organization.
+Even though it's challenging to articulate data culture in a way that's meaningful, actionable, and measurable, you need to have a well-understood definition of what a healthy data culture means to your organization.
 This vision of a healthy data culture should:

 - Originate from the executive level.
 - Align with organizational objectives.
 - Directly influence your adoption strategy.
 - Serve as the high-level guiding principles for enacting governance policies and guidelines.

 Data culture outcomes are not specifically mandated.
 Rather, the state of the data culture is the result of following the governance rules as they're enforced (or the lack of governance rules).
 Leaders at all levels need to actively demonstrate what's important through their actions, including how they praise, recognize, and reward staff members who take initiative.
-It's what makes the concept of data culture imprecise and somewhat abstract.

 > [!TIP]
 > If you can take for granted that your efforts to develop a data solution (such as a dataset or a report) will be valued and appreciated, that's an excellent indicator of a healthy data culture.
 Sometimes, however, it depends on what your immediate manager values most.